 Hands-Free Homing - The Adoption Process

-Our aim is to ensure that we can continue to help as many cats as possible during this difficult time by matching them with their perfect family and freeing up more space in our centres for other cats in need in the local area, whilst meeting the strict guidance provided by the Government and DEFRA.
+Our aim is to ensure that we can continue to help as many cats as possible by matching them with their perfect family while freeing up more space in our centres for other cats in need in the local area.

 How to adopt

-Adopt with Confidence: Our usual policy of openness and honesty still stands – we will advise you of any medical or behavioural concerns, and we will carefully assess each and every match before deciding whether the home is suitable.
+Adopt with Confidence: Our usual policy of openness and honesty still stands – we will advise you of any medical or behavioural concerns, and we will carefully assess each and every application before deciding whether the home is deemed a match.

-If we think you’re potentially a match, we will call or email you to discuss the cat in more detail.
-At this stage we will ask for proof of your address and landlord consent (where applicable).
-Once this has been received and if a good match has been ascertained, should you wish to proceed we will arrange an Adoption Appointment via the telephone or video call (if needed) to talk you through moving forward to adoption.
+If we think you could be a potential match, we will call or email you to discuss the cat in more detail.
+At this stage we will ask for proof of your ID and address and landlord consent (where applicable).
+Once this has been received and a good match has been ascertained, from Monday 19th July 2021 (Government restrictions allowing) should you wish to proceed we will be able to offer an appointment for you to come to the centre to meet the cat you wish to adopt.

-The paperwork consists of a Medical Summary, Adoption Form, and PetPlan Terms for your free one month of insurance cover.
-During your Adoption appointment we will talk through this paperwork and discuss settling your new friend into their home.
+Adoption paperwork consists of a Medical Summary, Adoption Form, and PetPlan Terms for your free one month of insurance cover.

-Arrangements will be made for you to pay the adoption fee of £85 per cat / £95 per kitten by card payment over the phone.
+Arrangements will be made for you to pay the adoption fee of £85 per cat / £95 per kitten, preferably by card payment over the phone.
 There will also be options to purchase supplies, join our membership scheme and make a donation to help us in the work that we do.
-We are sorry to advise we are unable to take any other method of payment at this time.

 We will be in contact with follow up calls through the early weeks to see how your cat is getting on in their new home.
 This starts from the day the cat comes home.
 Once we reach 21 days, we will no longer contact you for updates, but our help doesn’t end there.
 We are only a phone call away, so please do not hesitate to get in touch for any advice you may need!